Men's Olympic Downhill (East Summit)

-Men's Olympic / East Summit is a World Cup downhill ski course in Canada on the Mount Whitehorn in Lake Louise, Alberta.
+Men's Olympic / East Summit is a World Cup downhill ski course in western Canada on Mount Whitehorn in Lake Louise, Alberta.
 The race course debuted in 1980.

 Part of Lake Louise Ski Resort, the course has hosted 82 women's World Cup events (third all-time) and 45 events for men (13th all-time).
+The most recent World Cup events were held in late November and early December 2022, and no events have been held since then.

+American skier Lindsey Vonn won record 18 events in total for women (14 in downhill and 4 in super-g).

+Norwegian skier Aksel Lund Svindal won record 8 events in total for men (2 in downhill and 6 in super-g).

 World Cup

 It made its World Cup debut in 1980 and hosted men's speed events irregularly; since 1999, it has been part of annual World Cup calendar.
 Women's events have been regularly held on the course since 1989.